Ethics and museum professionals’ exemplary practices are essential for ICOM.

 By joining ICOM, each member commits to respect this code.

-The Executive Council, composed of officers and at-large (ordinary) Members elected by the General Assembly, is responsible for the managerial aspects of ICOM.
+The Executive Board, composed of the Bureau and Ordinary Members elected by the General Assembly, is responsible for ICOM’s executive aspects.

-The Advisory Committee, composed of Chairpersons of National and International Committees and Regional Alliances and Affiliated Organisations, has an advisory role to represent its membership in the activities of ICOM.
+The Advisory Council has an advisory role and is composed of chairs or delegated representatives of National and International Committees and Regional Alliances and Affiliated Organisations.